-consideration at a local level are intended as guidance for our partners to aid their consideration of the most effective mix of measures and actions, applicable to their individual places.
+It's important to note that the measures identified for consideration at a local level are intended as guidance for our partners to aid their consideration of the most effective mix of measures and actions, applicable to their individual places.
 We recognise that local policy makers are best placed to understand what will and won't work, for the communities within their own areas.

-each scenario, the magnitude of change varies across scenarios.
-This is especially the case for demand reduction, but applies across most other measures, where the gap between baseline projections and the required level of change (such as ZEV sales) is larger in some scenarios than others.
+In recognition of the unique landscapes underlying each scenario, the magnitude of change varies across scenarios.
+This is especially the case for demand reduction, but applies across most other measures, where the gap between baseline projections and required decarbonisation changes (such as ZEV sales) is larger in some scenarios than others.
 This means our analysis has allowed us to develop supporting policy recommendations that can be adapted and implemented differently, depending on the evolution of future travel trends.